 Regrettably, the EC, does not seem prepared for the task ahead, as the intransigent nature they have adopted is threatening to erode all the gains we have made since 1992.

-It is safe to surmise that no compiling of voters' register has generated so more tension and animus in the polity since 1992, when the Fourth Republican dispensation came into force.
+It is safe to surmise that no compiling of voters' register has generated so much tension and animus in the polity since 1992, when the Fourth Republican dispensation came into force.

 In the considered opinion of this newspaper, the intervention by the former president and flagbearer of the National Democratic Congress (NDC), John Dramani Mahama, calling on the EC to be transparent and engage more with the stakeholders, especially the political parties is welcome news.